andylamp/stanford_dbclass/03 - json data/README.md

 Then select, from the choices below, the `JSON` data that *is valid* according to the `JSON` Schema specification above.

+The *four* generated options in this instance were the following:

 A: